-Office Management is a popular career, but if you are thinking of pursuing this career you may well ask what is an office manager?
+Office Management is a popular career, but if you are thinking of pursuing this career, you may well ask, what is an office manager?
 An Office Manager is a job that runs the office administration team and ensures that the office runs smoothly.
-The office administration team comprises several individuals with different seniority and qualifications, the Office Manager needs to possess managerial skills in order to lead their team.
+The office administration team comprises several individuals with different seniority and qualifications.
+You will need to possess managerial skills to lead your team.
 In a typical office setting, you expect to find;

 - Secretaries – The primary duties of a secretary include keeping minutes, archiving, handling mailing lists and so on.

 - PAs – Personal Assistants can be in charge of supporting a manager.
-Their role can also be to support the office team and are vital in working with the Office Manager to ensure that everything is running smoothly.
+They can also support the office team and are vital in working with the Office Manager to ensure everything is running smoothly.

 - IT Team – The IT team is vital in a modern-day office.
-They make sure all levels of IT in the office are taken care of.
+They ensure all IT levels in the office are taken care of.
 Of course, this includes making sure that networking is properly done.
 Majorly, they ensure proper connection within and without the office.

-- Health and Safety Officer – Takes care of Health and Safety issues in the office.
-Naturally, this is a major part of running an office and the Office Manager will need to work with the Health and Safety Officer.
+- Health and Safety Officer – Takes care of the office’s health and safety issues.
+Naturally, this is a major part of running an office, and you will need to work with the Health and Safety Officer.

 - Administrative Assistants – These work directly for the Office Manager.
 They work on delivering any administrative task effectively.

 The full cast of office employees may grow, and responsibilities may pile up.
-Admittedly, this is where an office manager comes into play making sure that every function within and outside the office runs efficiently.
+Admittedly, this is where an office manager comes into play, ensuring that every function within and outside the office runs efficiently.

 What is an Office Manager?

-In order to achieve this, the skills of the Office Manager should be diverse.
-An Office Manager will need to possess a mix of these skills to be successful:
+To achieve this, the skills of the Office Manager should be diverse.
+They will need to possess a mix of these skills to be successful:

 - Leadership Skills